richard-kramer/exeta-desk-controller/README.md

 Control your desk using the entities created by your esphome integration for the new device.

+Controlling the height via the `cover` and `number` is not very precise, because it essentially emulates holding the up/down buttons until the display shows the desired height.
+But because the desk doesn't just stop dead, it cannot move to the **exact** height.
+I tried to mitigate this a bit by stopping early, but because of varying move speed this still only lands approximately at the target position.

+Also, the **STOP** button of the cover really only works, if the desk moves by controlling it via the cover or number input.
+When pressing one of the position memory keys the only way to stop the desk is by pressing on of those again.
+The actual controller does not have a dedicated **STOP** button, so there is nothing that could be pressed, but only to release while emulating a press on Up/Down.

+There may be edge cases, where pressing buttons while the desk is performing another task might result in unexpected behaviour or altering what the controls do because of unexpected output state.
+I tried to mitigate this as much as possible by resetting all output channels before performing a new action.
+But I cannot guarantee mashing buttons or rapidly firing entity actions won't ever break something.

 ### Automations

 I use these automations to force me to stand up every so often.